mostafatouny/awesome-theoretical-computer-science/README.md

 - [Odifreddi.
 Classical Recursion Theory: The Theory of Functions and Sets of Natural Numbers](https://archive.org/details/classicalrecursi0000odif) - An impressive presentation of classical recursion theory.
 It is highly recommended to everyone interested in recursion theory.
 #### Monograph<a name=theory_of_computation_computability_theory_books_monograph></a>
 - [Copeland, Posy & Shagrir (editors).
 Computability: Turing, Gödel, Church, and Beyond](https://mitpress.mit.edu/books/computability) - Computer scientists, mathematicians, and philosophers discuss the conceptual foundations of the notion of computability as well as recent theoretical developments.
+# Programming Language Theory<a name=programming_language_theory></a>
+## Basics<a name=programming_language_theory_basics></a>
+### Books<a name=programming_language_theory_basics_books></a>
+- [Structure and Interpretation of Computer Programs](https://mitp-content-server.mit.edu/books/content/sectbyfn/books_pres_0/6515/sicp.zip/index.html) - a computer science textbook teaching fundamental principles of computer programming in Scheme, including recursion, abstraction, modularity, and programming language design and implementation.
+- [Structure and Interpretation of Computer Programs, Javascript version](https://sourceacademy.org/sicpjs/index) - SICP rewritten in Javascript
+## Formal Verification<a name=programming_language_theory_formal_verification></a>
+### Lecture Notes<a name=programming_language_theory_formal_verification_lecture_notes></a>
+- [UW CSE505 18au Principles of PL](https://sites.google.com/cs.washington.edu/cse-505-18au/home) - Techniques for thinking crisply about programming languages, write some fascinating programs, and discuss various design tradeoffs.
+### Books<a name=programming_language_theory_formal_verification_books></a>
+- [Pierce.
+Software Foundations](https://softwarefoundations.cis.upenn.edu/) - A broad introduction series to the mathematical underpinnings of reliable software with Coq proof assistant.
+It's intended for a broad range of readers, with no specific background assumed.
+- [Chlipala.
+Formal Reasoning About Programs](http://adam.chlipala.net/frap) - A book introducing both machine-checked proof with Coq Proof Assistant and approaches to formal reasoning about program correctness.
+- [Lean Community.
+Logic and Proof](https://leanprover.github.io/logic_and_proof) - Introduction to logic and proof with Lean Proof Assistant.
+## Type Theory<a name=programming_language_theory_type_theory></a>
+### Lecture Notes<a name=programming_language_theory_type_theory_lecture_notes></a>
+- [Martin-Löf.
+Intuitionistic Type Theory](https://raw.githubusercontent.com/michaelt/martin-lof/master/pdfs/Bibliopolis-Book-retypeset-1984.pdf) - Notes by Giovanni Sambin of a series of type theory lectures given in Padua, June 1980.
+### Books<a name=programming_language_theory_type_theory_books></a>
+- [Bengt.
+Programming in Martin-Löf's Type Theory](https://www.cse.chalmers.se/research/group/logic/book/book.pdf) - This book describes different type theories (theories of types, polymorphic and monomorphic sets, and subsets) from a computing science perspective.
+- [The Univalent Foundations Program Institute for Advanced Study.
+Homotopy Type Theory: Univalent Foundations of Mathematics](https://homotopytypetheory.org/book) - The present book is intended as a first systematic exposition of the basics of univalent foundations, and a collection of examples of this new style of reasoning — but without requiring the reader to know or learn any formal logic, or to use any computer proof assistant.
+### Others<a name=programming_language_theory_type_theory_others></a>
+- [Type Theory in nLab](https://ncatlab.org/nlab/show/type+theory) - A curated list of mathematics including type theory and proof assistants.
+## Functional Programming<a name=programming_language_theory_functional_programming></a>
+### Lecture Notes<a name=programming_language_theory_functional_programming_lecture_notes></a>
+- [University of Helsinki.
+Haskell MOOC](https://haskell.mooc.fi) - An online course on functional programming that uses the Haskell programming language.
+- [Cornell.
+Functional Programming in Ocaml](https://www.cs.cornell.edu/courses/cs3110/2024sp) - A course on data structures and functional programming using OCaml.
 # Logic<a name=logic></a>
 ## Computational Complexity<a name=logic_computational_complexity></a>
 ### Books<a name=logic_computational_complexity_books></a>
 - [Pudlák.
 Logical Foundations of Mathematics and Computational Complexity: A Gentle Introduction](https://www.springer.com/gp/book/9783319001180) - Presents a wide range of results in logic and computational complexity.
-## Formal Method<a name=logic_formal_method></a>
-### Lecture Notes<a name=logic_formal_method_lecture_notes></a>
-- [UW CSE505 18au Principles of PL](https://sites.google.com/cs.washington.edu/cse-505-18au/home) - Techniques for thinking crisply about programming languages, write some fascinating programs, and discuss various design tradeoffs.
-### Books<a name=logic_formal_method_books></a>
-- [Chlipala.
-Formal Reasoning About Programs](http://adam.chlipala.net/frap/) - A book introducing both machine-checked proof with the Coq proof assistant and approaches to formal reasoning about program correctness.
-- [Pierce.
-Software Foundations Vol.1 Logical Foundation](https://softwarefoundations.cis.upenn.edu/lf-current/index.html) - Introduction to the mathematical underpinnings of reliable software with Coq Proof Assistant.
 # Algorithms<a name=algorithms></a>
 ## General<a name=algorithms_general></a>
 ### Lecture Notes<a name=algorithms_general_lecture_notes></a>